 Students are encouraged to seek career advice from their principal advisor, the Th.D. director, and other Duke Divinity School faculty throughout the course of their studies.
 Divinity School students do not have general access to the Career Center at Duke University, but Th.D. students will find the following resources helpful:

-Duke Divinity School accepts applications to the Th.D. program from September to December 15.
+Duke Divinity School accepts applications to the Th.D. program from late August to December 15.
 For admission, applicants must have earned or be a candidate for earning a Master of Divinity (M.Div.), Master of Theological Studies (M.T.S.), or comparable master’s degree from an ATS-accredited school prior to the intended date of enrollment.

 - Final deadline: December 15